 When you do a dynamic stretch, you propel your muscle through its maximum range of motion, and you stay in motion.
 Dynamic stretching prepares your muscles for the kind of performance they must give during your workout, and it warms you up at the same time.

-New evidence suggests that static stretching, in particular, may be a warm-up tradition based in superstition.
-A Univeristy of Nevada-Las Vegas study found that static stretching tends to weaken the muscles involved in a workout, thus decreasing strength and ultimately performance over time.
+New evidence suggests that static stretching, in particular, may be a warm-up tradition based on superstition.
+A University of Nevada-Las Vegas study found that static stretching tends to weaken the muscles involved in a workout, thus decreasing strength and ultimately performance over time.

 Many experts believe that static stretching should play a key role in a cooldown after the workout is through, but almost everyone agrees on the benefits of dynamic stretching before a workout.